Kitware/VTK/Documentation/docs/design_documents/VTKFileFormats.md

 ### PartitionedDataSetCollection and MultiBlockDataSet

+VTKHDF supports composite types, made of multiple datasets of simple types, organised as a tree.
-The general VTKHDF format for vtkPartitionedDataSetCollection (PDC) and vtkMultiBlockDataSet (MB) is shown in Figure 10.
+The format currently supports vtkPartitionedDataSetCollection (PDC) and vtkMultiBlockDataSet (MB) composite types, as shown in Figure 10.

-Both VTK data types share a common structure, with a few notable differences.
-The `Type` attribute of the `VTKHDF` group for them should be `PartitionedDataSetCollection` or `MultiBlockDataSet`.
+The `Type` attribute of the `VTKHDF` group for them should be either `PartitionedDataSetCollection` or `MultiBlockDataSet`.

+All simple (non composite) datasets are located in the root `VTKHDF` group, with a unique block name.
+These blocks can have any `Type` specified above, or be empty blocks when no `Type` is specified.
+These top-level data blocks should not be composite themselves : they can only be simple or partitioned (multi-piece) types.
+For temporal datasets, all blocks should have the same number of time steps and time values.

-The most important element in this design is the `Assembly` group, direct child of the `VTKHDF` group.
+Then, dataset tree hierarchy is defined in the `Assembly` group, which is also a direct child of the `VTKHDF` group.
-This group describes the composite data hierarchy.
-The elements of the Assembly group do not contain the data directly.
-Instead, the data blocks are stored as direct children of the `VTKHDF` group, without any hierarchy, and any node in the Assembly group can use an [HDF5 symbolic link](https://davis.lbl.gov/Manuals/HDF5-1.8.7/UG/09_Groups.html#HardAndSymbolicLinks) to the top-level datasets.

-Here lies the main distinction between the PDC and MB formats.
+Sub-groups in the `Assembly` group define the dataset(s) they contain using a [HDF5 symbolic link](https://davis.lbl.gov/Manuals/HDF5-1.8.7/UG/09_Groups.html#HardAndSymbolicLinks) to the top-level datasets.
+The name of the link in the assembly will be the actual name of the block when read.
+Any group can have multiple children that are either links to datasets, or nodes that define datasets deeper in the hierarchy.

+The Assembly group and its children need to track creation order to be able to keep subtrees ordered.
+For this, you need to set H5G properties `H5P_CRT_ORDER_TRACKED` and `H5P_CRT_ORDER_INDEXED` on each group when writing the Assembly.

+While both MB and PDC share a common structure, there is still a slight distinction in the format between them.
-For PDC, a group in the assembly that is not a softlink represents a node in the vtkAssembly associated to it, and a softlink represents a dataset index associated to its parent node (similar to what the function `AddDataSetIndex` does in `vtkDataAssembly`).
+For PDC, a group in the assembly that is not a softlink represents a node in the vtkDataAssembly associated to it, and a softlink represents a dataset index associated to its parent node (similar to what the function `AddDataSetIndex` does in `vtkDataAssembly`).
 This way, a single dataset can be used multiple times in the assembly without any additional storage cost.
 Top-level datasets need to set an `Index` attribute to specify their index in the PDC flat structure.

 On the other hand, MB structures work a little differently.
 First, they don't need no index for their datasets, and secondly, an assembly node that is not a softlink represents a nested `vtkMultiBlockDataSet`.
 A softlink in the assembly represents a dataset nested in its parent `vtkMultiBlockDataSet`.
 Again, this MB format can save space when a block is referenced multiple times.

-Some additional detail about the format:
-* The data blocks should not be composite themselves : they can only be simple or partitioned types, but not using an assembly.
-* The Assembly group and its children need to track creation order to be able to keep subtrees ordered.
-For this, you need to set H5G properties `H5P_CRT_ORDER_TRACKED` and `H5P_CRT_ORDER_INDEXED` on each group when writing the Assembly.
-* For PDC, the assembly structure only needs to be traversed once at the beginning of the reading procedure (and can potentially be read and broadcasted only by the main process in a distributed context) to optimize file meta-data reading.
-* The block wise reading implementation and composite level implementation can be managed independently from each other.
-* It would be doable for each block to have its own time range and time steps in a temporal context with the full composite data set able to collect and expose a combined range and set of time values, but for now we only allow reading datasets that have all the same number of timesteps.
-* Reading performance can scale linearly with the number of blocks even in a distributed context.

 ```{figure} vtkhdf_images/partitioned_dataset_collection_hdf_schema.png
 :width: 640px